Personal health information 'disturbingly' vulnerable: B.C. privacy commissioner

-VICTORIA — British Columbia’s privacy watchdog says sensitive personal health records, from mental health to sexually transmitted disease histories, are “disturbingly” vulnerable to leaks.
+VICTORIA — Sensitive personal health records of British Columbia residents, from mental health to sexually transmitted disease histories, are “disturbingly” vulnerable to leaks, the provincial privacy watchdog says.

+“Every British Columbian should be troubled by these findings, because it means personal information in the system is vulnerable to misuse and attack,” McEvoy says in an introduction to the report, titled “Left untreated: Security gaps in B.C.’s public health database.”

-The report says collecting and storing personal information is vital to the delivery of health care and managing threats like communicable disease outbreaks, but the system’s “entry gate” is weak and the industry standard of multi-factor authentication for access is not universally required.
+Collecting and storing personal information is vital to the delivery of health care and managing threats like communicable disease outbreaks, the report says.

+However, it says the system’s “entry gate” is weak and the industry standard of multi-factor authentication for access is not universally required.

-It says there’s also no proactive audit program that would alert authorities to those who try to use the system for nefarious purposes and, instead, threats are only addressed after a breach or security issue occurs.
+There’s also no proactive audit program that would alert authorities to individuals trying to use the system for nefarious purposes.
+Instead, threats are only addressed after a breach or security issue occurs, it says.

 McEvoy says it’s “troubling” that the Provincial Health Services Authority, which is responsible for managing the system, has known about the risks since at least 2019 and made little progress to address them.